German Jordanian University: German Fachhochschulen (universities of applied sciences) model

 In cooperation with the Magdeburg-Stendal University of Applied Sciences, the project team joined about 70 German universities of applied sciences into a consortium.
 Its members design the study programs' curricula, recruit qualified German academic staff and host German students during their year.
 The consortium is open to additional German-language universities of applied sciences.

-The five-year study programs at GJU will follow the model of the German Fachhochschulen (universities of applied sciences), with their philosophy of industry-based practice and an application-oriented approach to knowledge.
+The five-year study programs at GJU follow the model of the German Fachhochschulen (universities of applied sciences), with their philosophy of industry-based practice and an application-oriented approach to knowledge.
 A large percentage of German professors comprise the academic staff, and courses in German and English as a foreign language are offered to encourage fluency.
 After an initial phase in English, program courses are taught predominantly in German.
-Regional studies and cross-cultural communication are also part of the curriculum.

-All the students spend 1 year in Germany, 50% within a partner university, 50% within a company.
+All the students spend one year in Germany, 50% within a partner university, 50% within a company.

-Future plans

-Plans for a new campus in Madaba, designed to help people with special needs, are underway.
-When complete, the Madaba campus will accommodate 5,000 students.
+Campuses

+GJU comprises two campuses in Jordan, the Main Campus in Amman Madaba Street and the Jabal Amman Campus located in downtown Amman.
+The latter offers the School of Architecture and Built Environment, as well as postgraduate studies and Master's programs.

+German Year

+Bachelor students must travel to Germany for one year.
+This is called the German Year.
+Students spend two semesters there; the first is a study semester and the second is for internship.
+GJU has partnerships with German universities and industries to facilitate these activities.

+Dual Studies Program

+GJU launched its first Dual Studies track in 2018 to bridge the gap between theoretical education and practical experience with the support of the German government implemented through giz.
+Since then 13 majors were incorporated with Dual Studies Programs in business school, computer science and engineering, school of applied technical Sciences, chemical and pharmaceutical engineering, architecture and built environment, design and visual communication, English and German for business and communication.
+GJU has expanded its industrial partnerships to support the program where the number of companies has reached 79.